ClickCease

 Making improvements before listing can boost your sale price and attract more buyers.

-You can just focus on updates that give you the best return on investment like fresh paint, new flooring, updated kitchens and bathrooms.
+You can focus on updates that give you the best return on investment, such as fresh paint, new flooring, and updated kitchens and bathrooms.
 These improvements help your house compete with other properties in your price range.

-Research your local market carefully to make sure the numbers work in your favor before committing to major renovations.
+Research your local market carefully to ensure the numbers work in your favor before committing to major renovations.

 Focus on High-Impact Fixes Only

-You can also take on repairs that give you the biggest impact for the least money.
+You can also take on repairs that give you the most significant impact for the least money.

 Some examples are fresh paint, deep cleaning, minor landscaping, and fixing obvious safety issues.
 These can transform how buyers perceive your property without breaking your budget.